 - Riders under the age of 14 must wear a helmet at all times.
 Riders age 14-18 can ride without a helmet only with their parents’ written permission in the Master book.
 All adults may wear or not wear helmets at their own risk.
 Green Meadows strongly recommends all riders regardless of age and experience wear helmets.

-- No moving other boarder’s horses to new stalls or pastures without their permission in advance and notifying Dave ASAP.
+- No moving other boarder’s horses to new stalls or pastures without their permission unless it’s an emergency.
+Then contact the owner and Wayde or Sue Racine as soon as possible in this situation.

 - We encourage boarder participation in keeping up the property.
 Please let Dave know if you intend to update any equipment, fixture or furnishing on the property.